emjun/twins-analysis/data/DATA.md

     - aged: age at death in days, only has 2397 non-missing values - 000-365: number of days

-    - manner: manner of death, 1937 non-missing values - 1: Accident; 2 - Suicide; 3: Homicide; 4: Pending investigation; 5: Could not determine; 6: Self-                                                                  inflicted; 7: Natural; NA: Not specified if death = 1, infants alive otherwise
+    - manner: manner of death, 1937 non-missing values - 1: Accident; 2 - Suicide; 3: Homicide; 4: Pending investigation; 5: Could not determine; 6: Self-inflicted; 7: Natural; NA: Not specified if death = 1, infants alive otherwise

     - precare: month prenatal care began - 00: No prenatal care; 01-10: Month prenatal care began; 99: Unknown or not stated

     - dplural: plurality - 1: Single; 2: Twin; 3: Triplet; 4: Quadruplet; 5: Quintuplet or higher

     - restatus: residence status - 1: RESIDENT: State and county of occurrence and residence are the same; 2: INTRASTATE NONRESIDENT: State of occurrence and residence are the same but county is different; 3: INTERSTATE NONRESIDENT: State of occurrence and residence are different but both are one of the 50 US states or District of Columbia; 4: FOREIGN RESIDENT: The state of residence is not one of the 50 US states or District of Columbia.

     - tbo: total birth order - 1-7 Number of total birth order; 8: 8 or more total births; 9: Unknown or not stated

     - ucod130: 130 infant cause recode for underlying cause of death, only 2397 non-missing values, code level descriptions see https://wonder.cdc.gov/wonder/sci_data/natal/linked/type_txt/cohort99/130Cause99.pdf

     - death: indicator of infant deaths - 0: alive; 1: died